 USE LED CHRISTMAS LIGHTS...

-By using them - as well as solar-powered lights outdoors - you’ll not only be helping the environment but your wallet, as well as your electricity bills, will be so much smaller.
+By using them - as well as solar-powered lights outdoors - you’ll not only be helping the environment but your wallet as well, as your electricity bills will be so much smaller.

 ...AND GOOD CANDLES

-Candles add a magical atmosphere to any occasion, but did you know that they can also emit greenhouse gases into the atmosphere if they are made of paraffin wax?
+Candles can add a magical atmosphere to any occasion, but did you know that they can also emit greenhouse gases into the atmosphere if they are made of paraffin wax?
 Unfortunately, these are the most common form of candles these days.
-See if you can find candles made from beeswax and vegetable wax.
+See if you can find candles made from beeswax or vegetable wax.